HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

     ![](../../../../../assets/HCL_Content_Composer_Content_Add_Keywords.png)

-5. You can also automatically extract keywords from the content item using AI-assisted keyword generation.
-Simply click the 'Generate' button.
-The extracted keywords will be based on the content provided in the content item.
+    You can automatically extract keywords from the content item using AI-assisted keyword generation.
+Click the **Generate** button.
+The extracted keywords are based on the content provided in the content item.
 The AI-generated keywords will not overwrite the existing keywords but will append to it.

     !!! note "Using AI-assisted keyword extraction"
-        Refer to the [Prerequisite](#prerequisite) section on how to setup and enable AI-assistance features
+        Refer to the [Prerequisite](#prerequisite) section for instructions on configuring AI-assistance features.

     ![](../../../../../assets/HCL_Content_Composer_Content_Generate_Keywords.png)

-6. If you want to remove a keyword, just click the 'x' button of the keyword you want to delete as shown below.
+5. If you want to remove a keyword, just click the **x** button of the keyword you want to delete.

     ![](../../../../../assets/HCL_Content_Composer_Content_Remove_Keyword.png)

-7. Complete the fields on the **Content** tab, of which the content author will be directed to by default.
+6. Complete the fields on the **Content** tab, of which the content author will be directed to by default.
-8. When done, select **Save** to save your settings and create your new content, or **Save and Close** which will create your new content with the saved settings and keywords and will redirect you to the new content's location in the Content Composer dashboard.
+7. When done, select **Save** to save your settings and create your new content.
+You can also select **Save and Close** to create your new content with the saved settings and keywords.
+The **Save and Close** option redirects you to the new content's location in the Content Composer dashboard.

-## Create new content with default keywords
+## Creating new content with default keywords

 Follow the steps to create a new content with auto-populated keywords from the Dashboard view: